Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 	- In addition, the leftmost switch on the board is reserved for the valid bit, telling us that we have a valid input.
 It is off when there are no switches inputted.
 - The valid bit in
 #### Part C
+- The LATCH at the very right of Figure 6 is a mistake, and should not be there.
 #### Part D

 ### Conclusion